 After the publisher of my first book went out of business, I have been considering what direction to take for publishing the entire Moonlight Ridge Series.
 I'll have an announcement concerning the publisher soon.
 I have a new option.

 7-How long did it take you to write the first draft of your manuscript?

 I'm still in the middle of working on this new manuscript.
 I have chapters, notes, scraps of paper, notebooks, and print-outs all over my house!
-I expect to be finished by January 2013.
-That will make it about a year and a half that I've worked on the book.
+I expect to be finished by January 2014.
+That will make it about two years that I've worked on the book.

 8-What other books would you compare this story to within your genre?